Canton, Iowa

 Canton is an unincorporated community in Jackson and Jones counties, Iowa, United States.
-There is a restaurant there, and no other businesses or services.

 History

 Map of Jackson County, Iowa, in 1903.
 Canton is located on the eastern side of the county.

 In the mid-19th century, Canton contained a flouring mill, a saw mill and a woolen factory powered by the waters of its river.
 Canton's population was 210 in 1902, and 75 in 1925.
 The population was 54 in 1940.